-In order to minimize the time from initial tumor resection to the processing, freezing and shipping of the tumor tissue, we are deploying a team of trained TIL recovery specialists to staff regional processing hubs strategically located near major treatment centers.
+In order to minimize the time from initial tumor resection to the processing, freezing and shipping of the tumor tissue, as part of our clinical trial, we plan to deploy a team of trained TIL recovery specialists to staff regional processing hubs strategically located near major treatment centers.
 The ability to have our specially trained staff take control of the tumor tissue as early in the process as possible and to process it using our proprietary methods helps ensure that the TILs in the starting material are of the highest possible quality and meet our manufacturing standards.